mirumee/google-i18n-address/README.rst

-The ``normalize_address`` function checks the address and either returns its canonical form (suitable for storage and use in addressing envelopes) or raises an ``InvalidAddress`` exception that contains a list of errors.
+The ``normalize_address`` function checks the address and either returns its canonical form (suitable for storage and use in addressing envelopes) or raises an ``InvalidAddressError`` exception that contains a list of errors.

 Address fields